How do I import and export JSON files?

 Usage & Getting Started

-JSON Copilot makes it easy to import and export JSON files with multiple convenient methods.
-Whether you're working with files from your computer, clipboard data, or drag-and-drop operations, we've got you covered.
+JSON Copilot makes it easy to import and export JSON files.
+Whether you're loading files from your computer, pasting from clipboard, or exporting results, we've got you covered.

 Import Methods